simbricks/simbricks/doc/user/howto.rst

 Integrate a New Simulator
 ******************************

+The first step is to implement a SimBricks adapter in the simulator you want to integrate.
+This adapter on one side uses the simulator's extension API to act as a native device and on the other side sends and receives SimBricks messages.
+You can find more information on adapters in our :ref:`page-architectural-overview`.

-The first step when integrating a new simulator into SimBricks is to implement a SimBricks adapter for it.
-You can find the necessary information in the :ref:`Simulator Adapters <Simulator Adapters>` section.
-To then make running experiments and setting up the communication channels with other simulators more convenient, add a class for the simulator to the orchestration framework that inherits from :class:`~simbricks.orchestration.simulators.Simulator` or one of the more specialized base classes in :mod-orchestration:`simulators.py`.
-In this class you define the command to execute the simulator together with further parameters, for example, to connect to the communication channels with other simulators.
+To make running experiments and setting up the SimBricks communication channels to other simulators convenient, add a class for the simulator in :mod-orchestration:`simulators.py`` that inherits either from :class:`~simbricks.orchestration.simulators.Simulator` or one of the more specialized base classes in.
+In this class, you define the command(s) to execute the simulator together with further parameters, for example, to connect to the communication channels with other simulators.
 Below is an example of what this looks like.

 .. code-block:: python
   :linenos: